 καλέσατε: AAImpv 2p, καλέω, 1) to call 1a) to call aloud, utter in a loud voice 1b) to invite

-1. The word διεξόδους [phonetically, dee-exodos] means a way out through, and outlet, or an exit.
+1. The word διεξόδους [phonetically, dee-ex'-od-os] means 1) a way out through, and outlet, or an exit.

 2. The reason that this parable is often embraced by Christian interpreters as a parable depicting the kingdom of God is because of this turn to the hinterlands, where those who were originally not invited to the feast are now invited, since the original invitees blew it.
 There is an unfortunate tone of anti-Semitism that often laces that interpretation, but I believe that tone can be separated from the interpretation itself.

-3. However, it stretches the imagination to see these new invitations to “whoever you may see” as expressions of God’s expansive love.
-They seem to be less about allowing others to the feast than ensuring that the feast is well-attended.
-Is it grace or ego behind this expansive invitation?
+3. Even in the best case, however, it stretches the imagination to see these new invitations to “whoever you may see” as expressions of God’s expansive love.
+They seem to be less about the man king wanting others to enjoy the feast than ensuring that the feast is well-attended.
+Is it grace or an egotistical photo op behind this expansive invitation?

 10καὶ ἐξελθόντες οἱ δοῦλοι ἐκεῖνοι εἰς τὰς ὁδοὺς συνήγαγον πάντας οὓς